abelcheung/scorerender/README.txt

 === REQUIREMENT ===
 1. Wordpress 2.0.x or later (does not work with 1.5.x)
-2. PHP 4.3.x
+2. PHP 4.x (I don't know the exact requirement yet, it works fine with PHP 4.4.2 on one of the wordpress installations)
 3. ImageMagick, specifically the 'convert' utility

 === OPTIONAL PROGRAM ===
-1. For rendering lilypond, lilypond >= 2.8.1 must be installed.
+1. For lilypond notation, lilypond >= 2.8.1 must be installed.
 Doesn't work with older versions.
-2. For rendering mup, mup must be installed.
+2. For mup notation, mup must be installed.
 The magic file (only available after paying registration fee) can be utilized if present.
-3. For rendering ABC notation, either use abcm2ps or abc2ps (can be changed in program path in option page).
+3. For ABC notation, any program compatible with abc2ps command line options is fine.
+However abcm2ps is preferred, due to its ability to handle multiple voices within single staff.

 === INSTALLATION ===
 1. extract archive, and copy this folder to wp-content/plugins/.